List of Spider-Man titles

-This is a list of titles featuring the popular Marvel Comics superhero Spider-Man.
+This is a list of titles featuring the Marvel Comics superhero Spider-Man.
 Spider-Man first appeared in Amazing Fantasy #15, which was the last issue of that series.
 After that, he was given his own series.
 All stories presented in this list are published by Marvel Comics under their standard imprint, unless otherwise noted.
-The list is updated as of January 2023 and includes the Peter Parker, Ben Reilly, Miguel O'Hara and Miles Morales versions of the character.
+The list is updated as of April 2025 and includes the Peter Parker, Ben Reilly, Miguel O'Hara, Miles Morales, and Otto Octavius versions of the character.

 Ongoing series

 Mainstream continuity

 Titles currently featuring Spider-Man include: